-After clicking Update, this question will now be added to the filter list mentioned above.
+After clicking Update, this question is now added to the filter list mentioned above.

-The next step is to create the question that will be asked if the customer answers yes, they do have a pet.
+The next step is to create the question that is asked if the customer answers yes, they do have a pet.

 In the advanced tab, turn on the filtering switch.
 This time, however, do not check the Add to 'Filter List' option.